BhargavGembali/Book-Search/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the backend server in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view the React frontend in your browser and access the backend at the specified endpoint.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.